GIIMSC/goodwilldatainitiative-etl/README.md

 # Add this line to your Pipfile
 etl = {editable = true,ref = "master",git = "https://github.com/GIIMSC/goodwilldatainitiative-etl.git"}

-# Install it, and update the Pipfile.lock, which pins the repo to the latest commit
+# Install it, and update the Pipfile.lock (n.b., Pipfile.lock pins the repo to the latest commit)
 pipenv install
 ```